Chequers

 Country house of the UK Prime Minister

-Chequers, or Chequers Court, is the country house of the Prime Minister of the United Kingdom.
-A 16th-century manor house in origin, it is located near the village of Ellesborough, halfway between Princes Risborough and Wendover in Buckinghamshire, United Kingdom, at the foot of the Chiltern Hills.
-It is about 40 miles (64 km) north-west of central London.
-Coombe Hill, once part of the estate, is located two-thirds of a mile (1.1 km) northeast.
-Chequers has been the country home of the serving Prime Minister since 1921 after the estate was given to the nation by Sir Arthur Lee by a Deed of Settlement, given full effect in the Chequers Estate Act 1917.
+Chequers is the country house of the Prime Minister of the United Kingdom.
+A 16th-century manor house in origin, it is near the village of Ellesborough, halfway between Princes Risborough and Wendover in Buckinghamshire, at the foot of the Chiltern Hills, 40 miles (64 km) north-west of central London.
+Coombe Hill is two-thirds of a mile (1.1 km) northeast.
+Chequers has been the country home of the serving Prime Minister since 1921 after the estate was given to the nation by Arthur Lee, 1st Viscount Lee of Fareham by a Deed of Settlement, given full effect in the Chequers Estate Act 1917.
 The house is listed Grade I on the National Heritage List for England.

 Chequers News and Videos LIVE